Review and Approve Actions

 How the approval queue and confidence scoring work in Rills

-The approval queue is where you review AI-proposed actions before they execute.
-This is the core of Rills' value: AI handles the monitoring and analysis, you make the final decision, and the system learns which decisions to escalate and which to handle autonomously.
+The approval queue is where you review workflow outputs before actions execute.
+This is the core of Rills' value: AI handles specific tasks like classification and drafting within your workflow, you approve before consequential actions fire, and the system learns which outputs to escalate and which to handle autonomously.

 Why approvals matter